Dependency Injection (Props)¶

 Every command constructor in GTB accepts *props.Props:

-func NewCmdExample(props *props.Props) *cobra.Command {
+func NewCmdExample(p *props.Props) *setup.Command {

-return &cobra.Command{
+return setup.Wrap("example", &cobra.Command{

 Use: "example",

-Run: func(cmd *cobra.Command, args []string) {
+RunE: func(cmd *cobra.Command, args []string) error {

-props.Logger.Info("Hello from Props!")
+p.Logger.Info("Hello from Props!")

-// Use props.FS to read a file
+// Use p.FS to read a file

-// Use props.Config to get a value
+// Use p.Config to get a value

 },